connext/documentation/docs/Developers/sdk/sdk-quickstart.md

 }
 ```

-Create `xtransfer.ts` in your project directory, where we will write all the code in this example.
+Create `xtransfer.ts` in project directory, where we will write all the code in this example.

 ```bash
 mkdir src && touch src/xtransfer.ts